-The presence of other people and good visibility can increase the sense of personal safety and help deter crime.
-Paths designed to encourage use at all times of day are preferable.
+The presence of other people and good visibility can increase the sense of personal safety, help deter crime, and encourage use at all times of day.

-Create a visually coherent experience.
+4 Create a visually coherent experience.

 Install frequent wayfinding.

 Users will clearly recognize they are on the Sugar Hill Greenway no matter where along the route they are located.